 Now we have the dataset, let’s perform the one-way ANOVA test in SPSS.

-3. Since we do not know whether there are any differences in weights between our three groups, we should avoid performing post hoc test just yet.
+3. Since we do not know whether there are any differences in weights between our three groups, we should avoid performing any post-hoc test just yet.
 It is, however, worth getting further descriptive data at this point.
-To do this, click the ‘Options…‘ button.
-This will bring up a new window, here you should tick the ‘Descriptive‘ option under the ‘Statistics‘ heading and click the ‘Continue‘ button.
+To do this, click the

 One-way ANOVA Output